coder/websocket/.github/CONTRIBUTING.md

 CI will ensure your code is formatted correctly, passes linting and tests.
-It will collect coverage and report it to [codecov](https://codecov.io/gh/nhooyr/websocket) and also upload a `out/coverage.html` artifact that you can click on to interactively browse coverage.
+It will collect coverage and report it to [codecov](https://codecov.io/gh/nhooyr/websocket) and also upload a `coverage` artifact that you can download to inspect browse coverage.

 You can run CI locally.
 The various steps are located in [ci/\*.sh](../ci).